zbalkan/osq-ext-bin/README.md

 6. Do we need to install the kernel component seperately?

 No. The extension executable is self sufficient.
-The kernel component is automatically installed/uninstalled with the load and unload of extension.
+The kernel component is automatically installed and started with the load of extension.
-There are however situations when osquery doesn't un-install the extension very cleanly and the drivers may remain loaded.
+However, the kernel component is not stopped or uninstalled with the unload of extension.

 7. Is there a cleanup utility in such a case?

 Yes.
-You can use *\_cleanup.bat.* It would need to be launched from an admin console
+You can use *\_cleanup.bat.* It would need to be launched from an admin console.
+Feel free to edit extension file name or path in _cleanup.bat before running for cleanup.

 8. osquery has a lot of tables too.
 What advantage do the extensions' tables provide?